2018–2019 education workers' strikes in the United States: Origins and overview

 Discussions of a strike in West Virginia began in early 2018.
 In the first week of February, teachers staged "walk-ins" at schools and some protested at the West Virginia Capitol.
 The strike proved successful, and inspired those in other states to strike as well.

 In early April, Oklahoma became the second state to strike, making it the first time a teacher's strike was held in the state since 1990.
-The strike lasted for 10 days, from April 2–12, after teacher salaries were increased by $6,000 and support staff salaries were increased by $1,250.
+The strike lasted for nearly 10 days, from April 2–12, after teacher salaries were increased by $6,000 and support staff salaries were increased by $1,250.

 In late April, teachers in Arizona and in Colorado went on strike.
 The Colorado strike began on April 27 and ended on May 12, while the Arizona Strike lasted from April 26 to May 3.

 In May 2018, it was reported that teachers in North Carolina could be next to strike, making it the fifth state to have a teachers' strike.
 This was due to the state being ranked 41st in the nation in salaries for teachers, and per pupil spending at negative 12 percent.
 Further, it was reported that teachers in North Carolina have seen a five percent decrease in salaries since 2008.
 Furthermore, teachers hired after January 1, 2021, will not receive health benefits, along with teachers having to pay $10,000 per year in out of pocket health insurance.

 Because of a majority of the strikes being in predominantly Republican Party-controlled, conservative states, the strikes have been referred to as the "Red State Revolt".
 This has prompted several Republican politicians to concede to their demands, in the run-up to the 2018 mid-term elections.